cue-lang/proposal/designs/1951-required-fields-v2.md

 Case 1 can be expressed as:
 ```
-x? : c
+x?: c
 ```
 Case 2 is currently expressed as:
 ```
-x : c
+x: c
 ```
-The requirement that the user must specify a field is only implicit.
+The requirement that the user must specify a field is implicit.
-This works as desired when `c` is not concrete: because “non-optional” fields are required to be concrete, it will force the user to specify the field with the concrete value.
+This works as desired when `c` is not concrete: because “non-optional” fields are required to be concrete.

-It is not possible, however, to force a user to specify a field with a specific concrete value.
+It will force the user to specify the field with the concrete value.

-This includes any list or struct.
+It is not possible, however, to force a user to specify a field with a specific concrete value, which includes any list or struct.
 This is because there is no syntactic distinction between a field that is a constraint, but required, and a regular field: the required property is implied by the fact that regular fields must be concrete upon output.